 - A covered entity may use or disclose PHI without authorization for a number of purposes.
 Examples include public health and health oversight activities, and judicial proceedings.

 - The name, title, and phone number of a person or office to contact for further information or questions about the notice.

 - The date on which the notice is first in effect.

 - A statement that an individual may revoke an authorization.

 Patient Rights Information

-The notice must also contain a statement of the patient’s rights with respect to PHI.
+The notice of privacy practices form must also contain a statement of the patient’s rights with respect to PHI.
 These rights include:

 - The right to request restrictions on certain uses and disclosures of PHI.